Conduct of polling

 1. Each voter shall vote personally.
 It is restricted to vote in the place of another person.

 2. Voting shall be conducted under the procedure and in the sequence as follows:

 a) on entering the polling room, a voter shall be checked for ink; if a voter is not inked, he/she shall be allowed to vote.
-A commission member responsible for regulating the voters’ flow in the polling room shall let a voter in the polling room only after the voter presents the identity card of a citizen of Georgia or the passport of a citizen of Georgia, and if there are not more than two voters standing at the registration desk designated for voters;
+A commission member responsible for regulating the voters flow in the polling room shall allow a voter into the polling room only after the voter presents his/her identity document and if not more than two voters are standing at the registration desk that is designated for that voter;

 e) not more than 1 voter at a time shall be allowed at a ballot box;

 f) a commission member supervising a ballot box and special envelopes shall be permanently present by the ballot box.
 He/she shall keep closed the ballot box opening for inserting envelopes and shall open it only after making sure that a voter has only one envelope in hand;